When is the Best Time to Buy a House?

 The news is almost always reporting "interest rates on the rise."
 But what you need to ask is: on the rise from what?

 Talk to any housing economist about mortgage rates, and you’ll hear they’ve been abnormally low since the housing crash.

-A NerdWallet article from February of 2018 published a quote from Dean Baker, senior economist and co-founder of the Center for Economic and Policy Research.
-Baker said, “I remember in the mid-’90s, getting a 7% rate, being happy with that.
-The rates we’re looking at today are still, by any measure, pretty low.
-It’s the economy getting back closer to normal.”
+A NerdWallet article published a quote from Dean Baker, senior economist and co-founder of the Center for Economic and Policy Research.
+Baker said, "I remember in the mid-'90s, getting a 7% rate, being happy with that.
+The rates we're looking at today are still, by any measure, pretty low.
+It's the economy getting back closer to normal."

 If you wait a year and home prices drop by about 10%, you may be able to buy that house with a $315,000 loan.
-But if interest rates rise, you would end up paying more per month because it will cost you more to borrow money.
+But if interest rates rise, you would pay more per month because it will cost you more to borrow money.

-Ask yourself, is it better to buy now or wait a year and risk a higher rate?
+Is it better to buy now or wait a year and risk a higher rate?
 Remember, the scenario above is hypothetical.
-But you should keep in mind the average 30-year, fixed rate mortgage rate is over 4% (4.41% APR).
+But you should keep in mind the average 30-year, fixed-rate mortgage rate is over 4% (4.41% APR).
 Home prices are also rising.
-This combination can create challenges for home buyers.
-Add on the potential for rising interest rates and now really may be a good time to buy a home.
+This combination can create challenges for homebuyers.
+Add on the potential for rising interest rates, and now really may be a good time to buy a home.

-*Rates are for illustrative purposes only and are based on the assumption of a $350,000 fixed rate mortgage.
+*Rates are for illustrative purposes only and are based on the assumption of a $350,000 fixed-rate mortgage.
 It does not consider credit score, DTI, or current market conditions.
-This example was designed to provide comparative information and should be used as a general guide only.
-For current market rates, please contact one of American Financing’s dedicated mortgage consultants at (800) 910-4055.
+This example was designed to provide comparative information and be used only as a general guide.
+For current market rates, please contact one of American Financing's dedicated mortgage consultants at (866) 885-1079.